MahdiDavoodi/Sievere/README.md

 ![header](media/Sievere.jpg)

 This is a solid and simple music player, helping me to learn android development.
 Currently working on version `beta v0.2.1`:

-    -   Re-design UI and improvements in UX.
-    -   Enable refresh option in the options menu. ✅
-    -   Support for horizontal layouts. ✅
-    -   Performance improvements.
     -   Bug fixes.

 #### Thanks to